Alcatel focused on revamp, CEO says of Nokia tie-up talk

-PARIS (Reuters) - Alcatel Lucent is focused on its cost saving and repositioning plan and not on industry consolidation, its chief executive said in a newspaper interview after rumors this week of a tie-up with Finland’s Nokia.
+PARIS, May 9 (Reuters) - Alcatel Lucent is focused on its cost saving and repositioning plan and not on industry consolidation, its chief executive said in a newspaper interview after rumours this week of a tie-up with Finland’s Nokia .

 “Time will tell if other developments are necessary.
 My single and unique objective is to stayed focused on execution... (of the plan) which will allow us to return to the premier league,” he said in a post-results interview.

-Combes also came out in favor of allowing more consolidation in the world of telecom service providers - his industry’s main clients.
+Combes also came out in favour of allowing more consolidation in the world of telecom service providers - his industry’s main clients.

 He said investment in high-speed Internet depends on having “powerful” operators.
 Governments and industry players in France and elsewhere have called for a relaxation of EU antitrust policy with regard to the sector.